(Return to jewelry glossary index)

 since they are naturally produced, and photography cannot fully capture these nuances.

-if dye has been used for color enhancement, such as with our
+if dye has been used for color enhancement.

-When considering purchase of a pearl strand, look for knots or knotted beads between
+When considering purchase of a strand, look for knots or knotted beads between

-the pearls--this assures that the pearls are not lost if the strand breaks, and
+the pearls--this assures that they will not be lost if the strand breaks, and

 also prevents friction wear between adjacent pearls.
 The clasp should be secure